 The family travelled south to Waihola where John’s extended family were residing.
 It is believed that John and fanny lived in a tent close to the lake side where they gave birth to Martha (b.
 1881–d.
 1951).
 In November of 1883, the family moved north and settled at Greytown/Allanton where John worked as a farm labourer.
-The family born at Allanton were August (b.
+The family born at Allanton were: August (b.
 1883–d.
 1967), Minnie (b.
 1885–d.
 1887), Rosie (b.
 1888–d.
 1972), James (b.
 1890–d.
 1969), Annie (b.
 1892–d.
 1898), and William (b.
 1895–d.
 1980).
-John purchased section 20 of block six on 14 October 1887 where he built a wooden cottage for his family, high enough to avoid the major floods that eventually affected Allanton.
+John purchased section 20 of Block six on 14 October 1887 where he built a wooden cottage for his family, high enough to avoid the major floods that eventually affected Allanton.
 He also leased section 48 next door and adjoining section 47.
 He was naturalised as a New Zealand citizen on 14 November 1893.
 Four of his sons went on to work on the railways and son August decided to work on the trams.
 John was a dedicated man in all public affairs and was elected onto the Greytown School Committee in June of 1895 and onto the Greytown District Board in the following year.
-He was said to be a pinnicle of the community who befriended anyone always with a helping hand and a favourite with the youth.
-Fanny died at Dunedin on 18 March 1913 aged 62 and John died at Dunedin on 3 October 1922 aged 78.
+He was said to be a pinnacle of the community who befriended anyone always with a helping hand and a favourite with the youth.
+Fanny died at Dunedin on 18 March 1913 aged 62 and John died at the residence of his daughter, Martha, at 524 Cumberland street in Dunedin on 3 October 1922 aged 78.
 Both are buried together at the Allanton Cemetery.
-According to Patricia Smolenski, John and Fanny have 25 grandchildren, 97 great grandchildren, 257 great, great grandchildren, 292 great, great, great grandchildren and over 1100 entries on their family tree, 135 years after their marriage in 1869.
+According to Patricia Smolenski, John and Fanny had 25 grandchildren, 97 great grandchildren, 257 great, great grandchildren, 292 great, great, great grandchildren and over 1100 entries on their family tree, 135 years after their marriage in 1869.

 A family reunion was held at Allanton in memory of Antoni Velenski, Martha Smolenski, Arthur Palmer and deceased relatives and friends, on Sunday 27 October 1991.
 A celebration mass was held at the Sacred Heart Church followed by a picnic in which 150 family members reunited.